mypappa/MDEF/docs/about/me.md

 Architect in (re)dis-covery
 Researcher of how to survive the 9-5 nightmare
-Currently exploring the boundaries of Design
+Explorer at the boundaries of design

 Areas of interest:
 - post-natural environments